 American Home Shield (AHS) is the nation’s leading home warranty company, but does that means it also supplies the best home warranty in Colorado?
 I researched and evaluated both of the state’s local home warranty businesses, Blue Ribbon Home Warranty and Colorado Home Warranty, to find out how each one stacked up against its national competitor.

-During my research, I scored all three companies on a bunch of factors (including add-on pricing, BBB ratings, transparency, contract stipulations, and the quote process) — I even applied for quotes.
+During my research, I scored all three companies on a bunch of factors (including add-on pricing, BBB ratings, transparency, contract stipulations, and the quote process) and applied for quotes using methodology similar to our review of the best home warranty companies.
 In the end, I determined that while American Home Shield is the easiest to work with for claims and quotes, while Blue Ribbon Home Warranty and Colorado Home Warranty respectively offer the cheapest basic and premium coverages in the area.

 The Best Colorado Home Warranty Companies

 - Blue Ribbon Home Warranty: Cheapest Basic Coverage

 In order to thoroughly compare each company, I applied for quotes with two different hypothetical profiles: a homeowner with only the most basic home warranty needs and the potential buyer of a large house and high-end appliances.

 For the basic profile I used a 2,300 square foot home and applied for washer/dryer, HVAC, and water heater coverage.
 For the premium profile, I used a 5,800 square foot home, with coverage for everything included in the basic profile, plus coverage for a refrigerator, roof leaks. septic tank (and septic lines), microwave, cooktop, well pump, and pool.